Health Supplements May Work Against You

-Well, according to a study published in an upcoming issue of Psychological Science, a journal of the Association for Psychological Science, there seems to be an interesting asymmetrical relationship between the frequency of dietary supplement use and the health status of individuals.
+Do you belong to the one-half of the population that frequently uses dietary supplements with the hope that it might be good for you?
+Well, according to a study published in an issue of Psychological Science, a journal of the Association for Psychological Science, there appears to be an interesting asymmetrical relationship between the frequency of dietary supplement use and the health status of individuals.

 Wen-Bin Chiou of National Sun Yat-Sen University decided to test if frequent use of dietary supplements had ironic consequences for subsequent health-related behaviors after observing a colleague chose an unhealthy meal over an organic meal simply because the colleague had taken a multivitamin earlier in the day.